-This particular kit crafts a dark ale at 4.2 percent ABV and includes a brewing bag, caps, hopped malt extract and dried yeast packet.
-Note that this isn’t ideal for brewers who want to get creative with their beers—each recipe is cut and dry and requires minimal effort to create.
+This particular kit crafts a dark ale at 4.2% ABV and includes a brewing bag, caps, hopped malt extract and dried yeast packet.
+Note that this isn’t ideal for brewers who want to get creative with their beers—each recipe is cut and dried and requires minimal effort to create.

 Related: The Best Beer Fridges

 Best Design: BrewDemon Conical Fermenting System

 Pro-style conical fermenter

 Quick fermentation time

 Recipes aren’t particularly interesting

 BrewDemon’s Conical Fermenting System comes with handcrafted beer recipes from New Zealand’s highly regarded Speight brewery.
 A smooth, durable inner surface and translucent amber finish allow you to watch what you are brewing while protecting the beers from UV lights.
 Despite its compact size, the fermenting system brews a hefty 2 gallons of beer.

 Each kit includes a conical fermenter, C02 venting system, flow spigot, temperature gauge, recipe ingredients, bottles, caps, labels and other essentials.
 Once you’re stocked up with all this equipment, there’s no limit to the amount of beer you can brew.